Louise Blain

 You want one of the best TVs for the Sony PS5?
 You've come to the right place!
-The PlayStation 5 is a brilliant console with great games, which can look even better on the best TVs!
-Here we've highlighted all the necessary features and specs to bring you this carefully curated list of the best TVs for PlayStation 5 – to save you having to do any further research for yourself.
+The PlayStation 5 is a brilliant console with great games, which can look even better on the best TVs.
+Here I've highlighted all the necessary features and specs to bring you this carefully curated list of the best TVs for PlayStation 5 – to save you having to do any further research for yourself.

-We'd then recommend making sure you're thinking about the tech features you want.
+I'd then recommend making sure you're thinking about the tech features you want.
 For the PS5, that means a 4K resolution, the latest HDMI 2.1 standard, and features such as Variable Refresh Rate (VRR) and Auto Low-Latency Mode (ALLM).
 Click on those explainer links if you want to know more.

 T3's Top Picks